Editor’s note: No point having a great

 Thriving in the world of eCommerce isn’t always easy unless you understand how website traffic and trends work.

-Some people might even call it the lifeblood of your Shopify store since the fewer visitors you have, the fewer sales you make.
+Some people might even call it the lifeblood of your

 It won’t matter how impressive your products are if no one sees them.

 Everyone wants to attract as many visitors to their sites as possible.
 But to turn these visits into sales, you’ll need to better understand how certain things work.